 - making it compulsory for all drivers above a certain age to re-take their test

-Despite being backed by many well-known figures, including former racing driver Stirling Moss, any interest groups have argued that a compulsory test for drivers over 70 would be unfair – after all, there are plenty of so-called dangerous drivers in younger age groups too.
+However, you can argue that a compulsory test for drivers over 70 would be unfair – after all, there are plenty of so-called dangerous drivers in younger age groups too.

 The current rules for older drivers

 Under the current UK licensing system, drivers over 70 need to apply to renew their licence and complete a self-declaration of fitness to drive, although they don't have to complete a test.